 Robert L. Hoffmann

-On October 22, 1983, at about 8:30 p.m., Officer Robert L. Hoffmann was assigned to the Control Unit (H unit), when he observed two officers under assault.
-Inmate Clayton Fountain was being returned to his cell when he broke free, obtained a knife from another inmate, and started to attack the two officers.
-Officer Hoffmann left a safe area to render assistance, then was repeatedly stabbed by inmate Fountain.
-Two other staff members were injured before the inmate was restrained.
-Except for Officer Hoffmann, the other staff victims survived their serious injuries.
+On October 22, 1983, Officer Robert L. Hoffmann was assigned to the Control Unit (H unit) when, at about 8:30 p.m., he observed two officers being assaulted by inmate Clayton Fountain.
+Fountain was being returned to his cell when he broke free from his escorts, obtained a knife from another inmate, and started to attack the two officers.
+Officer Hoffmann left a safe area to render assistance and was repeatedly stabbed by inmate Fountain.
+Two additional staff members were also injured before the inmate was restrained.
+Officer Hoffmann succumbed to his wounds; the other four staff victims survived serious injuries.

 Robert L. Hoffmann is listed in the National Law Enforcement Memorial on Panel 58, W-17 .
 Robert, you will never be forgotten.